hangshow2011/LeHuan/WashCard/index.md

 ## Wash Card
 ![an image](./logo.png)

-A game develop by by Hang Zhang.
+A game develop by Hang Zhang.

 ## Technical support
 ![an image](./advert_616_353.png)